meghantian/course-deep-learning/README.md

-My assignments from deep learning course.
+My assignments from deep learning course both in tensorflow and torch version.